bagisto/user-guide/src/multi-vendor-marketplace/return-merchandise-authorization.md

 <img src="/images/multi-vendor-marketplace/10-custom-field.webp" alt="Customer Email and Password" />

-**Step 2:** Further navigate to the create new rma Custom Field page.
+**Step 2:** Further navigate to the create new RMA Custom Field page.

 **1) Label:** Defines the name of the field displayed on the RMA form.